somayehforouzandeh/Image-Steganography-Using-LSB/README.md

 Industrial Engineer | Business Intelligence | Data Analytics

-⭐ Explore the code and visual workflow to understand how 2-Bit LSB steganography can be implemented using Python
+⭐ Explore the code and visual workflow to understand how 2-Bit LSB steganography can be implemented using Python.